*Updated for 2018*

 You may be wondering: where can I sell computer parts online?
 In the past, used computer parts like processors and ram didn’t retain much value.
 But now, it’s important to know the best places to sell computer parts online, as one high-end graphics card can easily be worth thousands of dollars.
-In this article we’ll go over where to sell used computer parts to get the most money back.
+In this article we’ll go over where to sell computer parts like cisco equipment, memory, processors, ram, and hard drives to get the most money back.

 Best Places to Sell Computer Parts List